 When I left home at 19 I was emotionally stunted and pretty much devoid of social skills.
 Luckily I fell in with a loving and kind group of gay people who helped me grow up.
-They were all so quick-witted, and I wasn’t, that they called me their “straight man.”
+They were all so quick-witted, and I wasn’t, that they called me their “straight man,” my George Burns to their Gracie Allen.
 I learned many important and useful things.
 I share them freely.
 Don’t carry a wallet in your back pocket because it spoils the line of your jeans.
 Don’t put a sweater in the dryer.
 Swimmers have the best bodies.
 You must hang Christmas tree ornaments so they dangle freely and do not get caught up on other branches; similarly, you must hang the tinsel strand by strand rather than glopping it on.
 If you sit down to pee you can take a longer break.
 Mist your house plants daily, transplant them yearly, and mix your own potting soil (vermiculite, sphagnum moss, perlite, and potting soil).
 I also learned how to bandage somebody when they were beaten up for being gay.
 Most importantly, I learned not to fear people who were different, and “that has made all the difference.”
 I went on to live on the rez and in the ghetto.
 I was happy in all those places.
 There were people like me there.

 Fear of people who are different is called Xenophobia.
 It means “Fear of the Other.”
 It is easy to explain Xenophobia in a technical language, but I will try it first in everyday language: People who are not “normal” call what is normal into question, and that can make people exceedingly uncomfortable.
 People often want to believe that the way we do things is the one right and sane way to do things, that our beliefs and values are the true and correct ones because they are “built into the world” or “given in the nature of things,” and that, therefore, the way we see the world is the way the world really is.
 Otherwise, it is thought, people could just do anything and believe anything and it would all be just arbitrary and meaningless.